Configure gMSA Permissions for Secure SQL Monitoring in Site24x7

 Agent setup workflow

-The following steps describes the setup flow as captured in the developer reference.
+The following steps describe the setup flow as captured in the developer reference.
 Each step identifies where the service account credential is required.

 1. Open Agent Manager: Right-click the Site24x7 Agent Tray Icon and select Open Agent Manager.
 This launches the command-line management interface at: